d13co/algorand-find-missing-seed-word/README.md

 Correct seed phrase: merit kiwi deposit enough barely hollow salad labor bench video add legal supreme pig jar there donate again burger dove cost trade crouch absorb when

-Replacing the first one with xxxxx (pretend it is missing) yields this:
+Replacing the first one with XXX (pretend it is missing) yields this:

 ```

-$ node index.js xxxx kiwi deposit enough barely hollow salad labor bench video add legal supreme pig jar there donate again burger dove cost trade crouch absorb when  06:53:52
+$ npx algorand-find-missing-seed-word@1.0.0 XXX kiwi deposit enough barely hollow salad labor bench video add legal supreme pig jar there donate again burger dove cost trade crouch absorb when
 DCUWLEDKUEVNLDV5LLP5EXJ42D6W36RT52QFYGUR76NO5V65BFWITNIEVM merit kiwi deposit enough barely hollow salad labor bench video add legal supreme pig jar there donate again burger dove cost trade crouch absorb when
 DRNB3K645UMEP4US4QSZ3L4VVWQGVUPF4I7VEGRXNW5BIVZHI2UBVXPQI4 shallow kiwi deposit enough barely hollow salad labor bench video add legal supreme pig jar there donate again burger dove cost trade crouch absorb when

-Finished
+Done!
+AFTER RECOVERY, MAKE SURE TO REKEY YOUR ADDRESS OR MOVE YOUR FUNDS TO A NEW ONE
 ```

 You may have multiple matches output, as in the above example.
+If you have more than one missing words, you will almost certainly get a lot of matches.

 ## Contributions